ikkez/F3-Sugar/README.md

 ### FileUnit

-F3-Plugin which offers some more file system functionality
+F3-Plugin which offers some more file system functionality.

+***

+### VDB

+A variable DB extension for managing database structures.

 ***